Experiencing Interruptions?

 Logline:

-A despondent widower befriends a young woman who gives him new reasons to keep on living.
+A despondent widower befriends a young woman who helps him find new reasons to keep on living.

 Synopsis: